Custom Choppers G provides tips and tricks related to welding, metalwork, motorcycles, and more.

 - 8 cold-rolled steel rods of 1 foot long

-Tack-weld the 4 sheets together at 90-degree angles to one another, holding the 20-inch sides together.
-Now weld four rods at the 4 corners and 4 in between each panel.
+Tack-weld the four sheets together at 90-degree angles to one another, holding the 20-inch sides together.
+Now weld four rods at the four corners and four in between each panel.
 These rods will be sunk into the ground and hold this big metal square in place.
 Once that is done, use a sledgehammer and a piece of wood to help dig holes to sink the fire pit into the ground.
 This one will last you a lifetime.

 5 Arc Welding Projects: Creative Ideas for Beginners